 top of page

 For this recipe, you just need a bag of the King Arthur Gluten-Free Measure for Measure flour, water, and a large mason jar.
 I recommend that you use a rubber spatula for mixing instead of a metal spoon.
-When covering your mason jar, you need to make sure that the cover is breathable, so opt for a paper towel or cloth to secure to the top with a rubber band.
+When covering your mason jar, you need to make sure that the cover is breathable, so opt for a cloth that you wash regularly or loosely cover with the mason jar lid.

 What you'll need: